masterkuzutt/Neighborhood_Map_Project/README.md

 ### clear filter
 * cleck/tap clear icon on the header

-# Limitation
+## Limitation and Future plan
-This webapp do not store data. if you close browser tab or  window, all the data you add will disappear.
+* This webapp do not store data. if you close browser tab or  window, all the data you add will disappear.I will add that function.
+* infoWindow on the map is created by jQuery append.
+I'll change to use knockout.js functionality or add-ons.